Klosmi/WP-dev/WPDevNotes.md

 <br>

-*(If it doesn't work when we click on the `edit` button - we see a blank plage - to solve this, we can add a plain `theme.json` file to our theme folder and then it will work.)*
+*(If it doesn't work when we click on the `edit` button - we see a blank plage - to solve this, we can add a `theme.json` file to our theme folder.
+Note that JSON has to contain something, like the name of our theme `{ name: "theme" }` or something like that.*

 <br>